 Monitoring conditionalities is an intersectoral responsibility shared by the Ministries of Health, Education and Social Development.
-This process interpreted by federal and local authorities as a sign that a family may be at risk or in need of additional social assistance services.
+This process involves a great deal of articulation and mobilization both vertically and horizontally.
+When non-compliance with conditionalities is found (fig. 4), it is mostly interpreted by federal and local authorities as a sign that a family may be at risk or in need of additional social assistance services.
 The consequences for non-compliance with conditionalities are gradual, beginning with a "warning" followed by blockage, suspension and finally cancellation of benefits.